Working with multi-camera live/studio scripts & rundowns!World's smartest entertainment scripts! Sign up if you haven't already!

 Add scene content

 You can write without using the action and dialogue styles, but you will then not be able to select only dialogue for teleprompter export but will get all text.
+If you are using Cue Cards (see more below), dialogue WILL NOT be exported without the dialogue formating.

 To add more action or dialogue, just hit enter and the marker be on the next line with a new icon in front of it.
 Use the styles menu if you want to switch from dialogue to action, or the reverse.